Typewriter Collection: Varityper

 Font collection

-I have a small collection of about 70 varityper fonts (known as shuttles on earlier and Hammond models).
-The Varityper fonts, except for the very early ones, are gray rather than black, and typically will not work in older Hammond typewriters.
-I have yet to document the collection in details, but I plan to do it.
+I have a small collection of about 100 varityper fonts (previously known as shuttles on the Hammond).
+Varityper fonts, except for the very early ones, are gray rather than black, made of metal, and typically will not work in older Hammond typewriters.2

 Varityper fonts